 To obtain a certified copy of your driving record that includes information from the last three years, click HERE.
 You can also request a certified driving record by calling the Automated Telephone System: 1-866-OPLATES (675-2837).

-Regional Driver License Reinstatement Centers located throughout Ohio and the Shipley Customer Service Center in Columbus have the ability to issue copies of driving records (driver license abstracts) at the offices.
+Regional Driver License Reinstatement Centers located throughout Ohio have the ability to issue copies of driving records (driver license abstracts) at their offices.
 Driving records may only be obtained by qualified individuals.
-Regional Service Center and Shipley Customer Service Center customers, and otherss who qualify to receive driving record information, may purchase driving records for themselves and for others, upon written consent.
+Regional Service Center customers, and others who qualify to receive driving record information, may purchase driving records for themselves and for others, upon written consent.

 A driver license abstract contains an individual's three-year record of violations and accidents.

 Form BMV 1173 (Record Request) must be completed in order to receive a driver license record.
-This form can also be obtained at Regional Service Center and Shipley Customer Service Center locations.
+This form can also be obtained at Regional Service Center locations.

 An individual inquiring regarding himself or herself: (Complete Part A)